 Aside from being a clear violation of your employment contract, and likely one of the limited use cases for a non-compete being held up in a court of law, if you’re creating a business that competes directly with your employer, that’s going to make your life a living hell.

 If you manage to avoid a lawsuit, your employment will still most certainly be terminated upon one of your bosses discovering your side operation.
+Follow the advice you’ll hear in my favorite motivational quotes—strive to be original and forge your own path.
 Categorize this one as, just don’t do it.

 10. Disclosing Your Plans Can Actually Help.